How to Build a Solar Garden Shed

 Build a Kit-based Solar Garden Shed That Doubles as a Greenhouse

-Replace a run-down metal building, encroaching vines, and accumulated junk with a charming, practical and organized solar garden shed that doubles as a greenhouse.
-The hardest tasks may be emptying and sorting the contents into keepers vs. trash and demolishing the original shed.
-Salvaging the concrete foundation and purchasing a kit with materials and instructions make the new building a cinch.
+For this project, we replace a run-down metal building, encroaching vines, and accumulated junk with a charming, practical and organized solar garden shed that doubles as a greenhouse.
+The structure is made from a kit that comes with materials and instructions making the new building a cinch to put up.

 Clear vegetation and demolish the old building, leaving the concrete foundation.
 Purchase your solar garden shed kit in appropriate size and configuration to suit the location and required orientation for light.
 Inventory kit components against the parts list and assemble tools.

 Frame and Cover Four Solar Garden Shed Walls

 Space the solar garden shed studs at 16-inch intervals and attach them to the top and bottom wall plates with a nail gun.
 Use rust-resistant nails to secure exterior wall sheathing on all four framed walls.

 Measure and Cut Sill Plates for the Solar Garden Shed

 Cut pressure-treated two-by-four to length as sill plates for the solar garden shed.
 Temporarily position them on the slab along the shed's perimeter and drill through the sill plates to mark the slab for bolt holes.
 Remove the sill plates.